Apadmi-Engineering/Mockzilla/docs/docs/presets.md

 ## Defining presets

 Presets are applied to individual endpoints, they can be successful responses, errors, or anything else!
-They're defined in code show up in the UI as one-tap options - select one and it's applied immediately.
+They're defined in code and show up in the UI as one-tap options - select one and it's applied immediately.

 You can also create a **custom preset** on the fly, without editing code, using the built-in editor: